floatingatoll/puppet-kernel_boot_arg/README.md

 Debian/Ubuntu users:
 - update-grub will be run whenever /etc/default/grub is older than /boot/grub/grub.cfg.
+- Only one backup of /etc/default/grub is kept.
+Please test carefully before shipping site-wide.

 General notes:
 - ensure => absent accepts only a parameter name, refusing to proceed if a value is provided.